-Headspace is Australia’s National Youth Mental Health Foundation. headspace works to reduce the impact of mental health issues and drug and alcohol use on young people. headspace is about making a difference to the lives of young people, offering support for social and emotional wellbeing, to help people get support quickly.
+headspace is Australia’s National Youth Mental Health Foundation. headspace works to reduce the impact of mental health issues and drug and alcohol use on young people. headspace is about making a difference to the lives of young people, offering support for social and emotional wellbeing, to help people get support quickly.

 All centres offer a ‘one stop shop’ for young people aged between 12-25 who may have concerns about their physical health, mental health, or about using alcohol or other drugs.

 headspace Youth Early Psychosis Program (hYEPP)

-The headspace Youth Early Psychosis Program (hYEPP) is an integrated and holisitic service for young people experiencing early psychosis or at risk of developing psychosis, and their families.
+The headspace Youth Early Psychosis Program (hYEPP) is an integrated and holistic service for young people experiencing early psychosis or at risk of developing psychosis, and their families.

 Take 2 was established by Aftercare to provide an early intervention service focused specifically on the needs of children and young people within a family context.
 It is a no-cost Family Mental Health Support Service funded by the Department of Social Services and delivered by Aftercare.

 Take 2 works in partnership with families and carers to provide a flexible support service for kids and teens living in Cairns South who are at risk of or experiencing mental health issues.